World War Two (New Zealand involvement)

 New Zealand websites

-These websites have the best information on New Zealand's involvement in World War 2, the battles fought and the role of the defense forces including the 28th (Māori) Battalion and women.
+These websites have the best information on New Zealand's involvement in World War 2, the battles fought and the role of the defence forces including the 28th (Māori) Battalion and women.

-Explore the links to the various battles that New Zealand was involved in such as The Battle for Crete and the War in the Pacific.
+Explore the articles about battles that New Zealand was involved in, like The Battle for Crete and War in the Pacific.

-Also useful are the roles of the Royal New Zealand Navyand the Royal New Zealand Air Force.
+Or check out the roles of the Royal New Zealand Navy and the Royal New Zealand Airforce.

-Read the article Operation Mercury: the Battle of Crete, which is about the 2nd New Zealand Division in Greece.
+Search for the article Operation Mercury: The Battle of Crete which is about the 2nd New Zealand Division in Greece.

 The article New Zealand's Nightingales tells the story of the New Zealand Red Cross nurses in WW2.